GogollaLab/ballWheelSensor/README.md

 Using `ballSensor_analysis_wPy.R` output can be converted into binned running speed values.
-The script cleans, decodes and bins the data to a desired frequency to ease synchronisation with other recordings (output frequency is set by editing the value of binsPerSecond variable).
-It then calculates an "absolute" vector of movement per a timepoint by finding a hypotenuse between the 2 axes of movement the mouse sensor records from (left to right and forward to backward).
+The script cleans, decodes and bins the data to a desired frequency to ease synchronisation with other recordings (output frequency is set by editing the value of `binsPerSecond` variable).
+It then calculates an "absolute" speed of movement per a timepoint by finding a hypotenuse between the 2 axes of movement the mouse sensor records from (left to right and forward to backward).

+1) Before first use, insert correct full path to the `cleanBallData_r1.py` file into line 10 of the analysis script and save.
+2) Set `acqFreq` variable to the recording frequency in case it was changed (see Extras section), otherwise leave as is
+3) Set `binsPerSecond` variable to the desired output recording frequency (e.g. 10 for a 10Hz output)
+4) Set R working directory `(Session/Choose Working Directory/Choose Directory...)` to a folder containing any number of .txt files recorded by any of the sensor recording scripts (and no other .txt files)
+5) Run the __whole__ .R file _(clicking Run in RStudio will only run the current line by default!)_
-To use, set R working directory to a folder containing any number of .txt files recorded by any of the sensor recording scripts and run the .R file.
-Files containing timestamped and binned running speed data will be located in a subfolder `processed/` with original names to which `__binned_nHz` has been appended (n standing for selected binning frequency).
-Furthermore, a `cl/` subfolder will be created with cleaned, but not in any way processed files.
+6) Files containing timestamped and binned running speed data will be located in a subfolder `processed/` with original names to which `__binned_nHz` has been appended (n standing for selected binning frequency).
-Ensure that line 150 in R script `py_run_file(...` contains a correct path to `cleanBallData_r1.py` file.
+7) A `cl/` subfolder will be created with cleaned, but not in any way processed files.

 ## Extras

 By adding `usbhid.mousepoll = 0` to `/boot/cmdline.txt` file on the RPi and restarting, the mouse sensor polling rate will stop being limited by the OS to 62.5Hz and will be set to a rate requested by the device.
 This can be up to 1000Hz in some high-end gaming mice and can usually be further adjusted in the software (e.g. Logitech G HUB).
+Some mouse sensors will contain LEDs on the PCB, which can usually be turned off using the same software.